 Software and features

-Keeper is available for all major operating systems, including Windows, Mac, Linux, Android, and iOS.
+The Keeper password manager is available for all major operating systems, including Windows, Mac, Linux, Android, and iOS.
 Furthermore, Keeper has a browser extension for all major browsers, namely Chrome, Firefox, Safari, Internet Explorer, Edge, and Opera.
 You can read more about what you can do with the browser extension below.

-Keeper allows you to store as many passwords as you want.
-Furthermore, you can add extra notes, documents and photos to every password.
+Keeper allows you to store as many passwords as you want, just like Abine Blur.
+Furthermore, you can add extra notes, documents, and photos to every password.
 This way, you can ensure that you always have all your information at hand, for example, to book a flight or make a doctor’s appointment.
 You won’t have to search your PC to find that one document you need.
 Simply attach the document to the relevant password and you’ll always know where to find it.

 Keeper browser extension